audines/audines/README.md

  -**Exploratory Data Analysis** (EDA): I conduct preliminary investigations on your data to discover patterns, anomalies, or trends using statistical and visualization techniques.

- -**Data Visualization**: I can create visual representations of data (e.g., charts, graphs, dashboards) to communicate your findings more effectively to stakeholders.
+ -**Data Visualization**: I can create visual representations of data to communicate your findings more effectively to stakeholders.

  -**Reporting**: Producing reports that summarize your data analysis and insights tailored for different audiences within your organization.